-The structure is fee based for the Society's External and Member Elected Non-Executive Directors for June 2023 to May 2024 is as detailed below:
+The structure is fee based for the Society's External and Member Elected Non-Executive Directors for June 2024 to May 2025 is as detailed below:

-- A base fee of £6,000 pa is to be paid to all Non-Executive Directors who sit on the Main Board, the Commercial Board or the Fraternal Board. - An additional fee of £5,160 pa is to be paid to the Chairman of the Main Board. - An additional fee of £1,260 pa is to be paid to the Chairmen of the Commercial and Fraternal Boards. - An additional fee of £ £1,260 pa is to be paid to the Chairmen of the Audit, Risk & Compliance and the Governance Committees. - An additional fee of £633 pa is to be paid to the Chairman of the Remuneration Committee, the Senior Independent Director and the Society's Conduct Risk Champion. - An additional fee of £1,032 pa is paid to any Non-Executive Director who sits on both Sub-Boards. - An additional fee of £1,260 pa is paid to the Grand Master in his year of Office.
+- A base fee of £6,360 pa is to be paid to all Member Nominated Non-Executive Directors who sit on the Main Board, the Commercial Board or the Fraternal Board. - A base fee of £12,720 pa is to be paid to all External Non-Executive Directors who sit on the Main Board, the Commercial Board or Committees. - An additional fee of £5,469 pa is to be paid to the Chairman of the Main Board. - An additional fee of £1,335 pa is to be paid to the Chairmen of the Commercial and Fraternal Boards. - An additional fee of £ £1,323 pa is to be paid to the Chairmen of the Audit, Risk & Compliance and the Governance Committees. - An additional fee of £672 pa is to be paid to the Chairman of the Remuneration Committee, the Senior Independent Director and the Society's Conduct Risk Champion. - An additional fee of £1,095 pa is paid to any Non-Executive Director who sits on both Sub-Boards. - An additional fee of £1,335 pa is paid to the Grand Master in his year of Office.